 3. Choose a joint or individual account

-If you’re opening an account for yourself, open an individual account.
-If you’re opening a savings account just for yourself.
+Open an individual account if you want a savings account just for yourself.
 A joint account is an account owned with another person, such as your spouse or your child.
 If that’s what you’re looking for, then you should open a joint account.

 Joint accounts offer some benefits:

 4. Fund your account

-On top of the minimum opening deposit, some high-interest savings accounts charge a monthly maintenance fee that can eat away at your savings.
-To avoid these fees, many banks require that the account holder have a minimum balance of a few hundred dollars.
+In addition to an opening deposit, some savings accounts charge a monthly maintenance fee that can eat away at your savings.
+Some banks require that the account holder have a minimum balance of a few hundred dollars to waive this fee.

-When you’re opening an account, make sure you deposit enough to meet the minimum opening deposit and maintain a big enough account balance to avoid any maintenance fees.
+Make sure you deposit enough to meet the minimum opening deposit and maintain a sufficient balance to avoid any maintenance fees when you’re opening an account.

 5. Submit your application

 Submit your application with all of the required information and wait for the bank to open your account.
-This usually happens quickly, and you can start making additional deposits and withdrawals within a day or two.
+This usually happens quickly, and you can start making additional deposits within a business day or two.

 6. Set up online banking

-Almost every bank and credit union offers some form of online banking these days.
-It makes it very easy to check your balance, transfer money and manage your account.
-Sign up for an online banking account and download the bank’s app to your phone for on-the-go access.
+Almost every bank and credit union offers some form of online banking, which can make it easy to check your balance, transfer money and manage your account.
+Sign up for an online banking account and download the bank’s mobile app for on-the-go access.

 Can I open a savings account online?

-Most banks and credit unions let their customers do their banking online, and that includes opening a new account.
+Most banks and credit unions let their customers do their banking online, and that includes the opening of a new account.
 When you go with a bank that doesn’t maintain any branches, you will probably be required to open the account online.

 How to choose the best savings account

-One of the top things to look for is the interest rate.
-The higher the rate, the faster your savings will grow.
-Consider this example:
+The higher the APY, the faster your savings will grow.